Share

 Setting up WPML

 You’ll need a WPML CMS or Agency account to get started.
-Once purchased, install the following WPML plugins:
+Then, install WPML on your website via the OTGS Installer plugin.
+This plugin includes all the necessary WPML components.

-After activating these plugins, you’ll need to configure WPML.
-A simple setup wizard will take you through the steps, which involve determining your chosen secondary languages, activating your WPML site key, and deciding how you want to translate your site.
+Once you register WPML on your site, you’ll need to configure it with the help of a simple setup wizard.
+This wizard takes you through the steps, which involve choosing your secondary language and deciding how you want to translate your site.

 Let WPML work its magic!

 Depending on which review option you choose during setup, you can either review your translated content immediately or at a later date.
-You can do this or someone more familiar with your secondary languages, like a local translator.
+You can do this by yourself or assign it to someone more familiar with your secondary languages, like a professional translator.

 And that’s it!
 Your primary website content has been turned multilingual.
 Don’t worry if you need to change your content over time.
-Updates you make in your original language will get translated automatically into your secondary languages.
+WPML automatically updates the translations any time you make a change to your default language content.

 Texts That Don’t Get Translated Automatically

-If you need any further guidance about specific Avada settings, including how to translate Avada Sliders and Forms, check out the following “Building Multilingual Avada Websites Using WPML” help file.
+If you need any further guidance about specific Avada settings, including how to translate Avada Sliders and Forms, check out WPML’s documentation about building multilingual Avada websites.

 Want to Create Different Designs For Different Languages?
 No Problem

 If you would like to create different designs for different languages, WPML and Avada also have you covered.
-Here’s an overview of how to to do it using WPML’s manual translation option:
+For this, you’ll need to manually translate your content:

-• Select the language you want to duplicate and click the “Duplicate” button
+• In the Language box, select the language you want to create the different designs for and click the Duplicate button.

-• You can now edit the design for this page independently
+You can now edit the design for this page independently.
+You can find the full, step-by-step instructions in WPML’s guide to translating content manually.

 In Summary

 As you can see, Avada and WPML are a powerful combination.
 Everything you need to build a multilingual website that’s ready to drive business and capture leads is right at your fingertips.
-You can also see how it’s easier than ever to make your WooCommerce store multilingual and push your products and services to a global audience!
+With these plugins, it’s easier than ever to make your WooCommerce store multilingual and push your products and services to a global audience!

 Subscribe To Our Newsletter